It doesn’t take a genius to understand why shoppers in search of affordable and high-quality goods would want to find some other stores like Target.

 Overstock

-If you buy a lot of your furniture at discount department stores like Target or Walmart, then you should definitely check out Overstock.
+If you buy a lot of your furniture at discount department stores like Target or Walmart (and you don’t mind online shopping), then you should definitely check out online retailer Overstock.

-Since they’re furniture-specific, they offer a much wider variety of styles and products than department stores.
+Since they’re furniture-specific, they offer a much wider variety of styles and products for your home than most department stores.

 But their prices are comparatively much lower, and they often offer the best deal available on brand name furniture.